khimscho/NEMO/wibl-python/README.md

 > Note: replace `-x86_64` with `-arm64` if your lambda will use ARM64 architecture instead of x86_64 (i.e., AMD64).

+> Note: the Python 3.9 runtime might not have all of the layers required for the processing lambda (use 3.8 if this occurs).

 The reason you might want to package lambdas within Amazon Linux Python 3.9 lambda runtime is that it should be nearly identical to the environment where the lambda will run.
 This way, you can reduce the risk of introducing any platform- or architecture-specific dependencies.
 That said, since we are using AWS layers to configure some of the dependencies